Presocratic Philosophy

 As in other Presocratics, we encounter here a microcosm/macrocosm view of the universe.
 The microcosm acts as a pattern for a principle assumed to be operative as well in the macrocosm.

-Sullivan identifies the microcosm/macrocosm homology as a defining structural feature of Presocratic thought, with Anaximander's cosmic justice modelled on human juridical experience.
+Sullivan identifies the microcosm/macrocosm homology as a defining structural feature of Presocratic thought, with justice operating simultaneously in human society and in cosmic order.

 Sullivan, Shirley Darcus, Psychological and Ethical Ideas What Early Greeks Say, 1995thesis